aristanetworks/anta/docs/cli/psirt.md

 --8<-- "anta_psirt_table_help.txt"
 ```

-The default table report first renders a summary grouped by advisory and then
+The default table report first renders a summary grouped by advisory, followed
-a table of every per-device finding.
-Advisories are ordered from critical to
+by one device findings table per advisory.
+Advisories are ordered from critical
+to unknown severity.
+Each findings table title identifies and links its
-unknown severity.
-Device findings use advisory-facing results such as
+advisory, and includes the advisory severity.
+Rows use advisory-facing results
-`affected`, `mitigated`, and `not affected`, and include their findings and
+such as `affected`, `mitigated`, and `not affected`, with findings and
-remediations as bulleted actions.
-Parent rows aggregate and deduplicate
-test-level and atomic remediations.
-The advisory title and published URL appear
-together in the summary table.
+remediations shown alongside the device.
+All per-advisory tables use the same
+full-width column layout so their fields remain aligned.

-Use `--summary-only` to omit per-device findings.
-Use `--expand` to add each
+Use `--summary-only` to omit all per-advisory device findings tables.
+Use
+`--expand` to add each atomic finding as a `├──` or `└──` child beneath its
-atomic finding beneath its authoritative device result.
-Associated rows use
+authoritative device result.
+Child rows show their vulnerability associations,
-the published vulnerability description and prefix each vulnerability ID with
-a severity-colored dot; unassociated rows retain the atomic description.
-These
+result, findings, and issue-specific remediation.
+Parent rows summarize their
+detailed checks and aggregate stable, deduplicated remediation as bulleted
+actions, prefixed by vulnerability IDs when the association is unambiguous.
-options cannot be combined.
+These options cannot be combined.

 The existing PSIRT `--device`, `--test`, and `--hide` options filter the visible
 results.
 For example, this command limits execution to one advisory test and